lightningnetwork/lnd/docs/code_contribution_guidelines.md

 In addition to the Git commit message structure adhered to within the daemon all short-[commit messages are to be prefixed according to the convention outlined in the Go project](https://golang.org/doc/contribute.html#change).
-All commits should begin with the sub-system or package primarliy affected by the change.
+All commits should begin with the subsystem or package primarily affected by the change.
 In the case of a widespread change, the packages are to be delimited by either a '+' or a ','.
-This prefix seems minor but can be extremly helpful it determining the scope of a commit at a glance, or when bug hunting to find a commit which introduced a bug or regression.
+This prefix seems minor but can be extremly helpful in determining the scope of a commit at a glance, or when bug hunting to find a commit which introduced a bug or regression.

 <a name="CodeSpacing" />
-### 4.5 Code Spacing
+### 4.5.
+Code Spacing

 Blocks of code within lnd should be segmented into logical stanzas of operation.
-Such spacing makes the code easier to follow at a skim, and reduces uncessary line noise.
-Coupled commenting scheme specified above, proper spacing allows readers to quickly scan code, extracting semantics quickly.
-Functions should _not_ just be layed out as a bare contigious block of code.
+Such spacing makes the code easier to follow at a skim, and reduces unnecessary line noise.
+Coupled with the commenting scheme specified above, proper spacing allows readers to quickly scan code, extracting semantics quickly.
+Functions should _not_ just be layed out as a bare contiguous block of code.

 - **Wrong**
 ```go